Cortrah/kdtree/README.md

 # kdtree

-Things

 A code kata for the agnostechvalley user group. https://www.meetup.com/agnostechvalley/events/237797340/

 I chose a kdtree from http://rosettacode.org/wiki/K-d_tree

-I'd like to do this in elixir, but in order to get it done by wednessday I decided to coble together something using an ancient binary search tree that I wrote in actionscript in 2000 and use it to augment an implementation by ubilabs that used a binary heap instead of a binary search tree as the data structure.
+I'd like to do this in elixir, but in order to get it done by wednessday I decided to coble together something using an (ancient binary search tree)[./src/archive/flash_things.htm] that I wrote in actionscript in 2000 and use it to augment an implementation by ubilabs that used a binary heap instead of a binary search tree as the data structure.

 This is the readme for the ubilabs version https://github.com/ubilabs/kd-tree-javascript

-Their examples are particularly great for getting the sense of what a kdtree is
+Their examples are particularly great for getting the sense of what a kdtree is, I love the color picker example.

 Another good description of the use of a kdtree applied specifically to 3d rendering via binary space partitioning https://www.youtube.com/watch?v=yTRzfKh4Tg0